epadam/Production-Time-Series-Prediction-System/README.md

     https://sbakiu.medium.com/productionalizing-ml-with-kubernetes-kubeflow-and-seldon-core-39aed36ade83

-    The meta data of the tfx pipeline is recorded with ML Metadata and store in SQL
+    The meta data of the tfx pipeline is recorded with ML Metadata.
+After running the pipeline use the notebook to investigate the metadata

 4. Developing CI/CD/CT for the model (github actions, Jenkins)